microsoft/onnxjs/docs/development.md

 - follow the steps above to debug.

 ### Performance profiling

-To profile the kernel level execution time, please run the following command: npm test -- model <model_name> --profile
+To profile the kernel level execution time, please run the following command:

+npm test -- model <model_name> --profile

-It generates raw perf data for each kernel, you may want use tools/parse-profiler.ts to parse it, e.g.:
+It generates raw perf data for each kernel, you may want use tools/parse-profiler.ts to parse it.

-npm test -- model resnet50 -b=webgl --perf --profile > resnet50_perf.txt
-node tools/parse-profiler.js < resnet50_perf.txt > parsed_resnet50_perf.txt